-The pre-adult stage at two-three years is when Elvers form.
-They have a dark yellow pigment and stretch between 8 – 20cm (3.14 – 7.87 inches).
+The pre-adult stage at two-three years is when elvers form.
+They have a dark yellow pigment and stretch between 3.14 and 7.87 inches (8 to 20 cm).
 That’s a little shorter than a mature eel.

 They feed on crustaceans, worms, and insects.
-Yellow eels live upstream (streams and rivers) for 10 – 14 years until they mature and migrate back to the Sargasso Sea.
+Yellow eels live upstream (in streams and rivers) for 10 to 14 years, until they mature and migrate back to the Sargasso Sea.

 The final lap in the cycle is the adult stage.
-They grow into large eels with big eyes at the length of 60 – 80cm (23.62 – 31.49 inches) in the saltwater.
+In this phase, they grow into large, saltwater-dwelling eels, with big eyes and lengths of 23.62 to 31.49 inches (60-80 cm).

-The female adult eels release their eggs for male fertilization, after which both die.
+Eel sex is fairly straightforward; the female adult eels release their eggs for male fertilization, after which both males and females die.
 The spawns hatch into larvae and migrate back into brackish waters.

-Eel farming is a lucrative part of the billion-dollar aquaculture industry.
+Eel farming is a lucrative part of the multi-billion-dollar aquaculture industry.
 Statistics show that 60% of people eat eel meat.
-This fish’s round elongated body is a nutritious source of protein.
+This fish’s round, elongated body is a nutritious source of protein.

 This venture is typical in Europe, Morocco, Australia, Taiwan, China, and Scandinavian countries.
 Japan is the largest single producer.

-Breeding this fish is a simple process.
 Eels thrive at 23°C-28°C, which makes them suitable for warm weather.
-They feed on meat so, you have to grade them periodically.
-Separate all the eels by size to avoid cannibalism – mature fish would eat the smaller ones.
+They feed on meat, so you have to periodically separate all the eels by size to avoid cannibalism—mature fish would eat the smaller ones.

 Eel farming proves to be an endangerment to the species.
-Yellow eels and Glass eels are at risk of extinction.
+Yellow eels and glass eels are at risk of extinction.
 The American and European eels are on various endangered species lists.
-That led to a ban on eel trade from Northern Africa to Europe.
+This has led to a ban on the eel trade from Northern Africa to Europe.

 Do eels reproduce in captivity?

-So far, we know breeders buy Elvers to restock depleting ponds.
-Others stock wild Glass eels instead.
-Experts advise owners to quarantine new stock to prevent infection.
+Until recently, it was very difficult to breed captive eels.
+Breeders traditionally buy elvers to restock eel populations in depleting ponds.
+Others stock wild glass eels instead.
+This practice brings a disease risk, however, and experts advise owners to quarantine new stock to prevent infection.

 Although the majority agree there’s no known reproductive organ of the eels, some disagree.

-Sebastian Politis, a researcher at the National Institute of Aquatic Resources, says, “We definitely have seen eels that have reproductive organs – we’re reproducing eels in captivity.”
-Newsweek did a Fact Check in August and confirmed this position.
+According to Sebastian Politis, a researcher at the National Institute of Aquatic Resources: “We definitely have seen eels that have reproductive organs—we’re reproducing eels in captivity.”
+Newsweek did a fact-check in August and confirmed this position.

 Recent discoveries back up the claim of existing reproductive organs in adult eels when they reach the Sargasso Sea.
 Why that happens remains a scientific mystery.

 On the surface, all American and European eels look alike, but you’ll note variations when you look closer.
 Their internal organs are different.
-Others are American eel (Anguilla rostrata), Japanese eel (Anguilla japonica), South African eel living in the ocean off Madagascar, and New Zealand Longfins.
+Others are the American eel (Anguilla rostrata), the Japanese eel (Anguilla japonica), the South African eel, and New Zealand longfins.

 This species is in the middle of the conservation scale.
 It spends its life span in fresh water and the Baltic sea.
 Studies show American eels migrating across the continental shelf to the Sargasso Sea in the early spring for spawning.

 Scientists tracked the movement of mature eels with satellite implants.
-They noticed American eels had two migration parts.
+They noticed that American eels had two migration paths.
 The first was along the continental shelf, while the other was in deep waters towards the spawning ground.

 This species is as prevalent as its European counterpart.

-Although the theories on the breeding area for eels are based on inference, they aren’t far-fetched.
-One thing is sure, eels migrate from the Sargasso Sea into open waters and return there at the end of their lives.
+Although theories on the breeding area for eels are based largely on inference, they aren’t far-fetched.
+One thing is sure: eels migrate from the Sargasso Sea into fresh or brackish water and return to it at the end of their lives.

 It’s unlikely that we’d ever catch adult eels in estuaries or upstream, so we may never know for sure.
-Maybe scientists can be brave enough to lead more daring expeditions into the Sargasso Sea in the near future.
-Until then, we’re content with the information we have.
+Maybe scientists will lead more daring expeditions into the Sargasso Sea in the near future.
+Until then, we’ll have to make do with the information we have.